MaterializeInc/materialize/doc/user/content/overview/api-components.md

 menu:
   main:
     parent: 'overview'
-    weight: 3
+    weight: 4
 ---

 Materialize is a streaming database with a SQL API.
-However, despite the fact that Materialize uses SQL idioms and can process data from databases, it actually has very little in common with "databases" as most users think of them.
+However, despite the fact that Materialize uses SQL idioms and can process data from databases, it actually has very little in common with "databases" as most people think of them.

-In this document, we'll sketch a conceptual framework expressed by Materialize's API components, which might help you develop a mental model of how to work with Materialize and how its components differ from traditional databases.
+In this document, we'll sketch the conceptual framework expressed by Materialize's API components, which might help you develop a mental model of how to work with Materialize and how its components differ from traditional databases.